 In Maths, we will be looking at addition and subtraction within 50, fractions as well as length and mass.
 Mathletics log ins have come home with your children and you can access the activities if you wish.
 I will be awarding certificates from Mathletics when you reach certain targets.

 Heroes and Heroines

-Our first topic in Woodpeckers is called 'All About Me.'
+Our first topic in Woodpeckers is called 'Amazing Me.'
 The children will be looking closely at what makes them special and unique as a human being including their body parts and senses.
 We will also explore animals including pets and how similar and different we are to a variety of animals.
-We will be undertaking really fun activities linked to all of our senses!
-As well as this, we shall be reading the story 'Dear Zoo'.
-We will be acting out it out to retell it as well as writing some acrostic poems.
+We will be undertaking really fun activities linked to all of our senses such as a blindfolded walk, making pizzas and exploring our sense of touch!

 In Maths, the children will take part in Maths Mastery lessons.
 We will learn songs to sing during our lessons and this term we have a big focus on numbers 1-10.
 This means we will learn the number bonds for all numbers 5-10 and how we can represent numbers in different ways.
 We will also be adding and subtracting numbers up to 10.

-Our PE day is Wednesday so please ensure your child has a named PE kit with plimsoles or trainers.
+Our PE days are Tuesdays and Wednesdays so please ensure your child has a named PE kit with plimsoles or trainers.
 Earrings must be removed for PE before school by an adult for health and safety reasons.

 Please remind your child to bring in a named water bottle every day - even in the winter months!
 Being well hydrated helps us to concentrate and be ready to learn.

-Phonics is taught daily with an emphasise on children being able to read the words and then be able to put them into sentences to show they understand their meaning.
-They also practice writing the words and again writing them into full sentences.
+Phonics is taught daily with an emphasis on children being able to read the words and then be able to put them into sentences to show they understand their meaning.
+They also practice writing the words and writing them into full sentences.
 Throughout the year, I will give out alien and real words for you to work on with your child at home.
-This will prepare them for their Phonics Screening test in June 2019.
+This will prepare them for their Phonics Screening test in June 2020.

 Please find below a list of useful websites which can help your child at home: